 As they were walking and talking, suddenly a chariot surrounded by fire pulled by horses surrounded by fire, appeared.
 The chariot driver drove the chariot between Elijah and Elisha and separated them.
 Then Elijah was taken up to heaven in a whirlwind.
-12 Elisha saw it.
+Elisha saw it.
 He cried out, "My father!
 My father!
 The Israelite chariots and their drivers have taken my master away!"
-They disappeared into the came to Elisha and said to him, "Do you sky, and Elisha never saw Elijah again.
+They disappeared into the

-Then Elisha tore his own robe into two pieces to show that he was deeply sad- Elijah's cloak had fallen off dened. when he was taken away, so Elisha picked it up and returned to the bank of the Iordan River.
-14 He rolled up the cloak and struck the water with it, and cried out, "Is Yahweh, the God of Elijah, here with me, too?"
+Then Elisha tore his own robe into two pieces to show that he was deeply saddened.
+Elijah's cloak had fallen off when he was taken away, so Elisha picked it up and returned to the bank of the Jordan River.
+He rolled up the cloak and struck the water with it, and cried out, "Is Yahweh, the God of Elijah, here with me, too?"
 Then the water separated, and a path opened up for him, and Elisha went across.

 When the association of prophets from Jericho saw what happened, they exclaimed, "Elisha now has the power that Elijah had!"
 They walked over to Elisha and bowed down in front of him.
-16 One of them said, "Sir, if you permit us, fifty of our strongest men will go and search for your master on the other side of the river.
+One of them said, "Sir, if you permit us, fifty of our strongest men will go and search for your master on the other side of the river.
 Perhaps the Spirit of Yahweh has left him on some mountain or in some valley."